 I’ll be focusing the posts this month towards women who have done inspiring things or have made contributions to our country’s history.
 This month, I would like to take the time to thank all of the teachers who have been helping teens continue to move forward with their learning even through the pandemic.
-They have had to do some pretty creative things to get the job done.
-Definitely making contributions to our history and our future.
+They have had to do some creative things to get the job done.
+Making contributions to our history and our future.

 International Women’s Day

 Do you know what today is?
 March 8th is International Women’s Day.
 Like I mentioned last week, it was the founding step to March becoming National Women’s History Month.
 President Jimmy Carter’s Presidential Proclamation declared this week Women’s History Week to correspond with International Women’s Day.
 That week long recognition eventually became a month long one.

 It was about a year ago… When everything started…

 We were sent home from work and school